Mottingham: Local government

 Mottingham was originally a hamlet in Eltham parish, in the Blackheath hundred of Kent.
 In 1840 it was included in the Metropolitan Police District by the Metropolitan Police Act 1839.
 In 1866, the same year the station was opened, Mottingham was separated from Eltham as a distinct civil parish.
 In 1881, the parish had a population of 779 and covered an area of 642 acre.

 When the County of London was created in 1889, Mottingham was excluded from the new county and formed a protrusion of Kent, bordering London to the west, north and east.
 From 1894 to 1934, it formed a 'detached part' of Bromley Rural District and had its own parish council.
 In 1931, the parish had a population of 2,120.
 In 1934, the rural district and the Mottingham civil parish were abolished and the area was transferred to Chislehurst and Sidcup Urban District.
 In 1965, the urban district was abolished and the area was transferred from Kent to Greater London, to form part of the London Borough of Bromley.
 The boundary between Bromley and Greenwich, and between Bromley and Lewisham, around Mottingham was adjusted in 1994.
-Most of Mottingham is contained within the Mottingham and Chislehurst North ward of Bromley constituency, but the area around Mottingham Station is in the Coldharbour and New Eltham ward of Eltham constituency.
+Most of the area is in the Mottingham ward but the area around Mottingham Station is in the Mottingham, Coldharbour and New Eltham ward.
+Both wards are in Eltham and Chislehurst constituency.

 Landmarks

 The first church in Mottingham was St Andrew's Church on Court Road, which was established in 1884 and further helped establish Mottingham as separate from Eltham.

 Sir Robert Geffrye's almshouses on Mottingham Road were built by the Ironmongers' Company in 1912 to replace the almshouses in Hoxton that are now the Museum of the Home; they were remodelled by the Greater London Council and additional housing built in the grounds.

 Martins Bank had a branch in Mottingham village, facing the war memorial; it was the first branch of the bank to undergo an armed raid, in 1967.
-It became a Barclays following their 1969 takeover of Martins, was closed in 1992.
+It became a Barclays following their 1969 takeover of Martins, and was closed in 1992.

 Also by the war memorial stood the Porcupine Inn public house, licensed as long ago as 1688.
 The premises dated from about 1800 and were replaced in 1922.
-The pub closed in 2013 and was acquired by German global discount supermarket chain Lidl, who have tried and failed to obtain permission to develop the site.
-As of 2022, Lidl appealed over the head of Bromley Borough and were given permission to clear the site and build their new supermarket.
+The pub closed in 2013 and was acquired by German global discount supermarket chain Lidl, who tried and failed to obtain permission to develop the site.
+In 2022, Lidl appealed over the head of Bromley Borough and were given permission to clear the site and build their new supermarket.
+The new store opened for business in April 2023.

 Mottingham has a branch of the fraternal order Independent Order of Oddfellows Manchester Unity.

 Mottingham village contains a sign depicting Eltham College within the branches of a tree, a cricket bat and ball (making reference to W G Grace) and the date AD 862.

 Mottingham and some of its landmarks appear in filmmaker Dewyne Lindsay's mini-documentary series London Districts.